-4. Office Operations
+- 4. Office Operations

 - a.
 Work Order Processing

 - b.
 Key Management

 - c.
+Fleet Vehicle Reservations

+- d.
 Purchasing and Requisitioning

-- d.
+- e.
 Personnel Record Management

-- e.
+- f.
 Work Order System Management

-- f.
+- g.
 Physical Space Inventory Management

-- g.
+- h.
 Webpage Development

 Our purpose in the Facilities Services Department is to support the academic mission of the campus by providing quality customer service, well maintained facilities and a safe, clean environment that enhances the appearance and condition of the campus for the campus community, visitors and guests while encouraging teamwork; encouraging staff to take pride in themselves, the organization and services provided by setting high quality standards and accountability which provides acknowledgement and recognition to the staff, which is our most valuable resource.